Simple Modules and PI Structure of the Two-Parameter Quantized Algebra $U^+_{r,s}(B_2)$: Introduction

 \section{Introduction}

 The theory of quantum groups, initiated by Drinfel’d and Jimbo in the 1980s, has profoundly influenced modern mathematics and theoretical physics.
-These noncommutative deformations of universal enveloping algebras associated to semisimple Lie algebras give rise to rich algebraic structures, intertwining representation theory, Hopf algebras, and categorification.
+These noncommutative deformations of universal enveloping algebras associated to semisimple Lie algebras give rise to rich algebraic structures, intertwining representation theory, and categorification.
 In recent decades, the development of \emph{multi-parameter} quantum groups has introduced new algebraic perspectives, with two-parameter versions offering a significant generalization of the classical one-parameter theory.
-The two-parameter quantized enveloping algebras $ U_{r,s}(\mathfrak{g}) $, introduced systematically by Benkart and Witherspoon for type $ A $ \cite{sb1,sb2}, and Bergeron et al. \cite{ber} later extended to other types including $B, C, D$, and $ G_2 $, possess structural and representational differences from their one-parameter counterparts.
-These algebras are generally non-isomorphic to the standard quantum groups, and while sharing some formal similarities, they exhibit less symmetry and a more rigid automorphism structure \cite{Tang1}.
+The two-parameter quantized enveloping algebras $ U_{r,s}(\mathfrak{g}) $, initially introduced systematically by Benkart and Witherspoon for type $ A $ \cite{sb2,sb1}, Bergeron et al. \cite{ber}, and Hu et al. \cite{hu1,hu4,hu,hu3,hu2} later extended to other types including $B, C, D$, and $ G_2 $, possess structural and representational differences from their one-parameter counterparts.
+These algebras are generally non-isomorphic to the standard (one-parameter) quantum groups.
+Although they share some formal similarities, they typically display less symmetry and a more rigid automorphism structure \cite{Tang1}.
 In particular, the positive part $ U^+_{r,s}(B_2) $---the focus of this work---serves as a key testing ground for understanding these intricacies in rank-2 non-simply-laced types.
 Recently, there has been growing interest in the study of subalgebras of two-parameter quantized enveloping algebras.
-Bera et al.\cite{sb} investigated the simple modules over $U_{r,s}^+(\mathfrak{sl}_3)$ and provided a complete classification of all simple modules under the assumption that $r$ and $s$ are roots of unity.
+Bera et al.~\cite{sb} studied the simple modules over $U_{r,s}^+(\mathfrak{sl}_3)$ and provided a complete classification assuming that $r$ and $s$ are roots of unity.
+They first established that under this condition, the algebra becomes a Polynomial Identity (PI) algebra and determined its PI degree to be $\operatorname{lcm}(r,s)$.
+Additionally, they examined when the classified simple modules achieve the maximal dimension permitted by the PI degree.